jegonzal/PowerGraph/TUTORIALS.md

 1. You should have Amazon EC2 account eligible to run on us-west zone.
 2. Find out using the Amazon AWS console your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY (under your account name on the top right corner-> security credentials -> access keys)
 3. You should have a keypair attached to the zone you are running on (in our example us-west) as explained [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
 You will need to know your keypair name (amazonec2 in our example), and the location of the private key (~/.ssh/amazonec2.pem in our example).
 4. Install boto.
 This is the AWS Python client.
-To install, run: ‘sudo pip boto’.
+To install, run: `sudo pip boto`.
 5. Download and install GraphLab  using the instructions [here](/projects/source.html).

 ## Step 1: Recommended setting